 2 - Decision of eligibility after examination of the application file

-On June 2nd, 2017, candidates, enrolled administratively, receive by e-mail an answer validating or invalidating their application.
-They are then invited to be interviewed by a jury from 6th to 9th June 2017.
+On July 3rd, 2017, candidates, enrolled administratively, receive by e-mail an answer validating or invalidating their application.
+They are then invited to be interviewed by a jury the 4th July 2017.

 3- Presentation of complete application files / interviews by the jury